-Jared Brown’s “Alan J. Pakula: His Films and His Life,” reads like an obituary -- in no small part because of Pakula’s death in a freak car accident in 1998.
-But there is an unfortunate, perhaps unavoidable side effect: Every aspect of the esteemed, often undervalued director’s life carries a kind of weight that feels unnecessary at best and inappropriate at worst.
+The latest entry in director’s biographies, Jared Brown’s “Alan J. Pakula: His Films and His Life,” reads like an obituary — in no small part because of Pakula’s death in a freak car accident in 1998.
+But there is an unfortunate, perhaps unavoidable side effect: Every aspect of the esteemed, often undervalued director’s life — from his interest in psychology to his habitual lateness — carries a kind of weight that feels unnecessary at best and inappropriate at worst.

 Perhaps a book about the director of movies such as “Sophie’s Choice” and “All the President’s Men” should be serious — but not so solemn.

 Brown, also the author of a bio of actor Zero Mostel, fills this volume with so many posthumous comments from agents, collaborators and stars, from Robert Redford to Jane Fonda to Harrison Ford (who wrote the forward), that it takes on a bloated air.
 With countless quotes, interviews, and anecdotes culled from seemingly endless sources, the resulting read is more exhausting than exhaustive.

 No detail is left uncovered.
 Pakula was born in the Bronx, the son of a printer.
 His father, Paul, desperately wanted him to take over the family business, but there was no dissuading the thoughtful young Alan from his burgeoning interest in the arts.
 Eventually his hard-working but affable father not only acquiesced to his son’s wishes, but helped pay the bills in his lean early times, when Pakula’s career nonetheless showed promise.